drowe67/freedv-gui/USER_MANUAL.md

 clicking on a reception report.

 The frequency that FreeDV reports to PSK Reporter is set by changing the "Report Frequency" text box in the main window.
-This is in kilohertz (KHz) and will turn red if the entered value is invalid.
+This is in kilohertz (kHz) and will turn red if the entered value is invalid.
 If Hamlib support is also enabled, this frequency will automatically update on start/stop as well as when switching between transmit and receive.